 - Same old blended learning in a new package.

 - Dropout rates are a fundamental problem.

 - They can’t deliver performance improvement.

-Here’s the ones the participants provided, I have added a bit more for each.
+Here are the ones the participants provided.
+I have added a bit more for each.

 - They are only for higher education.